-Prerequisities:

-Conditions for course completion:

 The assessment for this subject is based on a combination of interim evaluation and the final exam.
 Proportionally the interim evaluation represents 40% and the final exam 60% of the overall assessment.
 The subject may be taught in both present and distance format.
 Up-to-date information concerning the subject for the given academic year can be found on the electronic board of the subject in the Academic information system of the UPJŠ.

-Learning outcomes:

-Students will acquires basic theoretical knowledge and understanding of descriptive and inductive statistics.
+Students will acquire basic theoretical knowledge and understanding of descriptive and inductive statistics.
 They will also gain practical skills in creating databases, performing analyses and presenting data in available statistical program.
 The emphasis will be put on developing individual ability to work independently and to be able to apply acquired knowledge and skills in their own research.

-Brief outline of the course:

 Theoretical basics of statistical methods.
 Defining variables and creating databases.
 Graphical and numerical representation of data.
 Correlations between variables.
 Probability.
 Statistical significance and its determination.
 Statistical estimation and verification of hypotheses.
 Differential statistics.

-Recommended literature:

 - 1. FERJENČÍK, J.: Základy štatistických metód v sociálnych vedách.
 Košice: UPJŠ, 2006 - 2.
 FIELD, A.: Discovering Statistics using SPSS, London: Sage, 2005 - 3.
 HENDL, J.: Přehled statistických metod zpracování dat.
-Praha: Portál, 2004 Course language:
+Praha: Portál,2004